Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/struts/multiplicity.md

 To avoid having to call `translate` multiple times, µcad provides a powerful feature called *multiplicity*.
 Instead of applying `translate()` separately for each position, you can pass it an [array of values](../types/arrays.md).
-An array of values is expressed with `[]` brackets.

-µcad will automatically apply the operation once for each value in the array.
+An array of values is expressed with `[]` brackets. µcad then will automatically apply the operation once for each value in the array.

 This allows us to shorten the previous example significantly: